Qiskit/rustworkx/README.md

 functioning Python environment and may require a C/C++ compiler or additional programs to build dependencies from source as part of the installation process.
 Support for these platforms are best effort only.

-Tier 4 platforms are currently:

-- macOS arm64 (10.15 or newer)

 ### Optional dependencies